Redruth and Chasewater Railway: Decline

 As the line depended on the mines, so did the port of Devoran rely on the railway, less than a year after its closure, the last commercial vessel called at Devoran.

 Locomotives

-The three locomotives were very similar to look at, being described as "odd-looking".
+The three locomotives were of an unusual design.
 The boiler was surmounted by a square tank from which projected a tall chimney; the cabs were open with sides lower than the top of the tanks.

 Ships

 In 1848, the company purchased the steam tug Sydney.
 On 6 March, she sprang a leak and sank at Falmouth.